Johnfire45/cybersecurity-interview-prep/security-domains/3-android-security/3.1-android-fundamentals-architecture/quiz.md

 **Interview One-Liner**
 “Shared UIDs between apps break Android’s sandboxing by merging their security contexts, meaning compromise of one app exposes the other.”

+### Q1 — Subjective: Background Service Persistence in Android 8+

+**Question:**
+If a malicious app keeps restarting a background service to avoid being killed by Android’s process management, how does modern Android (Android 8.0 and above) prevent this kind of persistence, and why is this important for security?

+---

+**Answer (Summary):**

+1. **Android 8+ Restrictions**
+- Background services are restricted and cannot run indefinitely.
+- Apps must use **Foreground Services** (with a visible notification) or **JobScheduler/WorkManager**.
+- If a service tries to persist secretly, the system kills it.

+2. **Security Importance**
+- Prevents spyware and persistent malware from hiding in the background.
+- Reduces risks of stealth processes draining battery/memory.
+- Enforces visibility of long-running tasks → smaller attack surface.

+---

+**Interview One-Liner**
+“Android 8+ blocks endless background services, forcing apps to use visible or scheduled tasks.
+This prevents spyware persistence and reduces the attack surface.”